-CAYA began as a special project of SET-BC in July 2005 to address the needs of young adults with severe communication disabilities as they were leaving the education system.
+CAYA began in July 2005 to address the needs of young adults with severe communication disabilities as they were leaving the education system.
 Before CAYA, young adults who used augmentative and alternative communication (AAC) had an uncertain future as they left behind the communication support service and technology of the childhood education system (K -12).
-CAYA ensures that these young adults can maintain this vital link to the world through independent communication.
-Since beginning in 2005, CAYA has received annual grants from the Ministry of Social Development and now has been formally recognized in the BC budget with secure funding until 2015.
+In 2010 the provincial government gave CAYA the mandate to provide communication technology and supports to adults of all ages to ensure these individuals can maintain the vital link to the world through independent communication.
+Since beginning in 2005, CAYA has received annual grants from the Ministry of Social Development and now has been formally recognized in the BC budget with secure funding until 2018.
 CAYA now provides service to all eligible adults; young, middle-aged, and elderly, over the age of 19 years.

-On February 21st, 2012, CAYA was recognized in the BC Provincial Budget with budget line funding of $5.7 million ($1.9 million annually) from the Ministry of Social Development.
-This will allow CAYA to continue to provide communication devices and services to people with complex communication disabilities in BC for the budget funding period of 2012-2015.
+In February, 2015, CAYA was recognized in the BC Provincial Budget with budget line funding of $5.7 million for the next three operating years 2015-2018 ($1.9 million annually) from the Ministry of Social Development and Social Innovation.
+This funding will allow CAYA to continue to provide communication devices and services to people with complex communication disabilities in BC until March 31st, 2018.
 While we at CAYA are grateful for this funding we recognize that it is not adequate to meet the demand across the province.
-As a result of this ongoing funding shortfall, we will continue to have a wait list.
+As a result of this ongoing funding shortfall, CAYA will continue to have a wait list.

 CAYA operates on 3 intake cycles per year.
 To ensure that we address the needs of individuals with fairness and responsiveness, Requests for Service will continue to be triaged and activated based on a range of individual factors including:

 - urgency (e.g. terminal diagnosis, imminent loss of housing or employment due to loss of communication)